Moussa Diarra (footballer, born 2002)

 Moussa Diarra (born 20 January 2002) is a Malian footballer who plays as a central defender for Spanish club Málaga CF.

-Club career
+Career

 Born in Bamako, Diarra moved to Málaga CF's youth categories in 2020, from local side Derby Académie.
 On 23 July 2021, he signed a new three-year contract with the club.

-Diarra made his senior debut with the reserves on 12 September 2021, starting in a 2–1 Tercera División RFEF away loss against Motril CF. He scored his first goal on 24 October, netting the B's third in a 4–2 home win over CD Intergym Melilla.
+Diarra made his senior debut with the reserves on 12 September 2021, starting in a 2–1 Tercera División RFEF away loss against Motril CF. He scored his first goal on 24 October, netting the B's third in a 4–2 home win over Intergym Melilla.

 Diarra made his first team debut on 14 December 2021, starting in a 1–0 loss at CF Rayo Majadahonda, for the season's Copa del Rey.
 He made his professional debut the following 24 September, playing the full 90 minutes in a 1–1 Segunda División home draw against Villarreal CF B.

+On 18 January 2025, Diarra renewed his contract until 2028, and was immediately loaned to Primera Federación side Marbella FC until June.